Minahshoja/Bachelor-thesis/README.md

 a
 ## What is this about ?

-It is about computer grapics
+It is about computer grapics.